Eaglemont: History

 The name “Eaglemont” is believed to derive from “Mount Eagle,” a Crown Grant property acquired in 1838 by Thomas Walker, originally part of the area that later became Eaglemont.

 Two properties were built in the area in the 1840s; "Leighton" was built by the Bolden brothers, while "Hartlands" was built by novelist S.J.
 Browne.
 "Hartlands" was located on the elevated region known as Mount Eagle and was subdivided in 1853.
 The area remained agricultural, apart from a large house and gardens, named "Mount Eagle", built in the late 1850s by parliamentarian J.H.
 Brooke.

 During the land boom of the 1880s, the "Mount Eagle" and "Leighton" properties were bought by a syndicate and subdivided.
 The area was named Mount Eagle Estate.
 The "Mount Eagle" property failed to sell and remained vacant until 1888 when it was made available to a group of artists.
 This group became known as the Heidelberg School, and included Tom Roberts, Arthur Streeton, Charles Conder, and Frederick McCubbin.

 In 1915 Walter Burley Griffin and Marion Mahony Griffin were commissioned to design a subdivision in the Mount Eagle Estate.
 The design incorporated curving streets that followed the contours of the land and private parklands, exemplifying a garden suburb layout.
 In 1916 they designed the nearby Glenard Estate using similar principles.
-The Griffins designed several houses in the area and later became residents of Eaglemont, living at 23 Glenard Drive in the small Knitlock house 'Pholiota'.
+The Griffins designed several houses in the area and later became residents of Eaglemont, living at 23 Glenard Drive in the small knitlock house 'Pholiota'.
 They lived alongside the house of Walter's brother-in-law Roy Lippincott at number 21.

 The Griffin-planned subdivisions set the stage for the later development of the Ivanhoe Views Estate, a precinct south of Mount Eagle that emerged in the interwar period (c.
 1920–1940).
 Located adjacent to the Eaglemont railway station and shopping centre, the estate is recognised for its garden suburb character, featuring a consistent streetscape of single-storey homes in the English Domestic Revival, Spanish Mission, and Californian Bungalow styles.
 Ivanhoe Views Estate is now included in the Victorian Heritage Database for its cultural and aesthetic significance, with original low front fences, mature gardens, and intact architectural detailing throughout.

 Eaglemont Post Office opened on 14 October 1929, three and a half years after the opening of the railway station in May 1926.

 Heritage and architecture

 Eaglemont is architecturally significant for its early garden suburb planning, Arts and Crafts design principles, and intact housing stock from the early 20th century.
 The suburb includes three notable residential subdivisions that reflect different phases in the development of suburban design in Australia: the Mount Eagle Estate (1915), Glenard Estate (1916), and Ivanhoe Views Estate (1920–1940).

+Heritage listings

+The following places in Eaglemont are listed on the Victorian Heritage Register: